TSS 482 Visa (Temporary Skill Shortage Visa)

 |Businesses with turnover of less than $10 million per year will be required to make)||

 |Businesses with turnover of $10 million or more per year will be required to make:||

 Employers must advertise the role on 2 national reaching mediums before offering the position to the overseas applicant (unless an international trade obligation applies).
 This is to ensure that employers try to find a suitably qualified Australians before they can seek to employ an overseas skilled worker on a TSS 482 visa.

 Salary level for TSS

 Sponsors seeking to employ an overseas worker will need to demonstrate that they are going to pay the market salary rate to ensure that overseas workers are protected and the local labour market is not undercut.
 In any case it must be above the Temporary Skilled Migration Income Threshold (TSMIT).
-This threshold is set by the Department of Home Affairs each year and is currently $53,900 plus superannuation.
+This threshold is set by the Department of Home Affairs each year and is $70,000 plus superannuation (from 1 July 2023).

 Some occupations are subject to caveats that set a minimum remuneration level that is above TSMIT.
 For example the occupation of “Marketing Specialist” or “Conference and Event Managers” excludes positions which have nominated annual earnings of less than AUD65,000 or for example the occupation of “Corporate Services Manager” will require the business to have turned over at least AUD 1 Million in the 12 months prior to the nomination application.

 TSS visa applicants are required to have worked in the nominated occupation, or a related field, for at least two years to be eligible for a TSS visa.
 This means if you have recently graduated with a relevant Bachelor’s degree from an Australian university you would generally not qualify for the TSS visa unless you have completed another qualification overseas and have 2 years of experience after that qualification.
 TSS visa applicants must also meet the ANZSCO Skill Level requirement of your occupation